yiisoft/view/docs/basic-functionality.md

 $view->localize($file, 'ru', 'ru');
 ```

-File choice is based on the specified language code.
+File choice is based on the specified locale code.
 A file with the same name will be looked
-for under the subdirectory whose name is the same as the language code.
+for under the subdirectory whose name is the same as the locale code.
 For example, given the file
-`/path/to/views/blog/posts.php` and the language code `ru-RU`, the localized file will be looked
+`/path/to/views/blog/posts.php` and the locale code `ru-RU`, the localized file will be looked
 for as `/path/to/views/blog/ru-RU/posts.php`.
 If the file is not found, it will try a fallback
 with just a language code that is `ru` i.e. `/path/to/views/blog/ru/posts.php`.

 > If the target file is not found, the original file will be returned.
-> If the target and the source language codes are the same, the original file will be returned.
+> If the target and the source locale codes are the same, the original file will be returned.

 ## Sharing data among views